zerotohero-dev/sif/README.md

 npm install
 ```

-This will install `sif` locally.
+This will install a local development environment for `sif`.

-From the project root, call:
+Then, from the project root, call:

 ```bash
 cd ~/PROJECTS/sif